VM Essentials

 Groups can be added or removed from the virtual machine in this section.

-The group must be created first and then users can be added to it.
+The group must be created first, and then users can be added.
 The users must be shared on the VM to be added to the group.

 Groups are used to restrict access to directories.